pfdesj/hello-world/README.md

 # hello-world
-the start of github learning
+The start of github learning.

 It's the first day with github.

 Good good study, day day up.

- 加油！
+Andrew, Come on!